-The Turkish government is planning to introduce tougher punishments for market fraud than originally proposed, including penalties for those who benefit from manipulation without directly engaging in it, according to people familiar with the matter speaking to Bloomberg.
+The Turkish government is planning to introduce tougher punishments for stock market fraud than originally proposed, including penalties for those who benefit from manipulation without directly engaging in it, according to people familiar with the matter speaking to Bloomberg.

 "A draft law has been revised to introduce penalties against individuals who don't engage directly in but still benefit from market manipulation," the people said, asking not to be named because the deliberations aren't public.